 Personally I have fought so many wars and some of these wars occurred because of the decisions I decided to make a few years ago.
 It is only here in the temple that a speaker can plainly speak.
-He might be heavily criticized and castigated or even pinned, down, and be grilled, heavily, because of his beliefs, but we never give up.
+He might be heavily criticized and castigated or even pinned, heavily, because of his beliefs, but we never give up.

 In the beginning I said and I will repeat it: I will open the eyes of whoever thinks riches and all those things, that make life good, can also be his.
 If the richest people here are politicians then it is okay.But, I, still, even today, believe that wealth gained dishonestly cannot last.
 I thank all politicians who retired but left their gates open for all people to see what happens inside their homes.

 You are not a criminal if really your hands are clean.
 There are people who actually ‘work’ in this government.
 They prefer working silently to seeing their names in newspapers.
 People who know what those people are doing are still alive and at the grave, as we lay their bodies there, we shall see tears in people’s eyes.

 You might never know the names ofthe people who have kept some governments, in Africa, in power.
 They are the reason why Robert Mugabe, in Zimbabwe, is in power.
 Men who came to power while still young were joined by such a group of men.
 I never saw Kabila’sability to lie, during his first days in power.

 Something is about to force you bar your educated child from entering politics because, then, you will have known that perhaps very few people can become presidents in Africa.

 Here it is more than thirtyyears, and we are still counting.
 In Zimbabwe it is approaching forty.
 See in Equatorial Guinea.
 Edgar Lungu, a man we thought could behave, is now down,in his sofa, thinking,and now jailing his political opponents in Zambia.
 People in Angola have felt it.We rarely learn in Africa.